New York City

 Bistro Chat Noir - Great for dinner, super close to Central Park, on the bottom floor of a beautiful old town house.
 22 E. 66th St nr.
 Madison Ave

 E.A.T. by Eli Zabar: It's all about the Tuscan Peasant Soup and grilled cheese.
 1064 Madison Ave b/t 80th & 81st St

 Eli's Table: Shop at Eli's Manhattan gourmet food store to feel like you're in a beautiful European market.
 They recently renovated the restaurant that is attached to the store and it's a wonderful place for brunch (the insane bread basket comes with a huge jar of homemade jam).
 1413 Third Ave nr.
 80th St

-Glaser's Bake Shop - Open since 1902 (that is before the Titanic sank, before WWI...), this is a total throwback.
+Glaser's Bake Shop - (Heartbroken - now closed!!)
+Open since 1902 (that is before the Titanic sank, before WWI...), this is a total throwback.
 Try the small black and white cookie (although William Greenberg has better, more addictive ones), lemon melt-a-ways, Viennese butter pecans, and any of the little Linzer cookies.
 1670 First Avenue nr.
 87th St

 JG Melon - Classic UES burger joint - the atmosphere is pure preppy 70s/80s NYC.
 1291 Third Ave at 74th St